-Written by: Ellen Essman, Law Fellow, OSU Agricultural & Resource Law Program
+Written by Ellen Essman, Law Fellow, Agricultural & Resource Law Program

 Veal and dairy producers in Ohio will be subject to new livestock care standards in 2018.
 Producers were first made aware of these changes when the Ohio Livestock Care Standards for veal, dairy and other species were originally adopted in September of 2011 after the passage of State Issue 2, a constitutional amendment that required Ohio to establish standards for the care of livestock.
 Since the new care standards make significant changes to the management of veal and dairy, producers were given a little more than six years to transition their facilities and practices accordingly.
 The new standards will be effective on January 1, 2018.
 Producers with veal calves and dairy cattle are encouraged to understand the regulations and make the required changes to their operations by January 1.